Opened: 1 Apr 1972

-To the left is a 1972 aerial photograph of the extension to the South Midway that year.
-Highlighted in yellow is a small, umbrella-covered ride south of Rock-O-Plane matching the description above.
-The Tumbler was only in this location for a single season and then moved north of Opera House Square, about where Air Race sits now.
+Above is a 1972 aerial photograph of the extension to the South Midway that year.
+The Tumbler was only in this location (between Rock-O-Plane and Flying Saucer) for a single season and then moved north of Opera House Square, about where Air Race sits now.

 Photos of a Hampton Tubs-O-Fun ride at a carnival in New York.

 Hampton Amusement Company (advertisement).
 The Billboard, 13 Jun 1960.

 Lagoon To Open With 5 New Rides.
 Deseret News, 24 Mar 1972.

 New Jet Ride set at Lagoon.
 Deseret News, 17 Mar 1976.

 Email message to author from Gary, date unknown.

 Email message to author from Dave, 9 May 2008.